 I awoke early at 4:45 AM on Friday July 27th 2018.
 I downed a quick breakfast and coffee and was out the door at 5:43 AM.
 In order to catch my train to Copenhagen, which was leaving at 5:49 AM, I had to do a little 500 m dash to the train station with my backpack on, which was loaded up for 2 days hiking.
 With the high summer temperatures it didn’t take long before I was wet through with sweat.
 Nice start for the day with a little morning training.

 My train from central station departed at 6:25 AM and I arrived at Simrishamn in Sweden at 8:40 AM.
 I made my way down to the boat harbour where I topped up on some water and turned on my DeLorme inReach satellite communicator.
 I wanted to test it to make sure that it worked properly for my Kungsleden hike coming up in less than two weeks away.
-I used one of the three preset messages (predefined messages set up on the website).
-You can click on the image below that was shared on my Facebook page and find the link in the comments.
+I used one of the three pre-set messages (predefined messages set up on the website).
+You can click on the link below that was shared on my Twitter account.
 I can see on the Garmin MapShare site that the message was sent at 9:06 AM.

 This first part of my hike is actually the end of section 4.
 About one kilometer out of Simrishamn section 5 starts.
 Inland the skies were full with a thick smog; a result of the recent forest fires that are raging out of control here in Sweden at the moment.

 Out to sea there was cloudless blue skies and the temperature was around 24 ℃.